foundry-rs/book/src/config/static-analyzers.md

 Solver time: 3.6820807456970215
 The analysis was completed successfully.
 No issues were detected.
 ```

-- The findings will be listed at the end of this output if any.
-Since the default `Counter.sol` does't have any logic, `mythx` reports `no issues were found`.
+The findings will be listed at the end of this output if any.
+Since the default `Counter.sol` does't have any logic, `mythx` reports that no issues were found.